• Alzheimer’s & dementia

 Toward the end of the disease’s progression, there are common confirming signs that someone is entering one of the final stages of end-stage dementia.
 Some of these physical difficulties may include:

-- Physical care needs, such as assistance bathing and other personal care needs, increase dramatically at this point and caregiver support may be required
+Physical care needs, such as assistance with bathing and other personal care needs, increase dramatically at this point, and caregiver support may be required.

 End-Stage Dementia Care Options